saylesss88/nix-book/src/nix/hardening_NixOS.md

 [nixpkgs/pkgs/os-specific/linux/kernel/hardened/patches.json](https://github.com/NixOS/nixpkgs/blob/master/pkgs/os-specific/linux/kernel/hardened/patches.json)
 to see the metadata of the patches that are applied.
 You can then follow the links in the `.json` file to see the patch diffs.

-> ❗ NOTE: Always check the `linux-kernels.nix` file for the latest available
-> versions, as older kernels are regularly removed from Nixpkgs.

 ### sysctl